Compare Electricity Plans

 Best SA Natural Gas Providers:

-Taking top spot for a second time in a row, Simply Energy has once again stolen the crown from the ‘big three’.
-Simply Energy received five stars for overall satisfaction, with Origin Energy and EnergyAustralia not far behind on four stars.
-AGL falls behind with just three stars overall in our latest ratings.
+Engie has been crowned SA’s top gas provider for a third year in a row, coming out ahead of the state’s ‘big three’ retailers.
+Engie received five stars for overall satisfaction, with EnergyAustralia not far behind on four stars.
+Origin Energy and AGL received three stars for overall satisfaction.

 Find more detailed information on our ratings methodology.